DeepankarMalakar/dm-aur-react/react.md

 <br />
   - <b>Passing Props:</b> The Counter component receives three props: count, onIncrease, and onDecrease.
 These props are passed from the App component.
   - <b>Using Props:</b> Inside Counter, the props are used to display the current count and handle button clicks, which update the count.

+# What Are Hooks?
+- Hooks allow function components to have access to state and other React features.
+Because of this, class components are generally no longer needed.
+- Basic Hooks in React :
+   - The React ```useState``` Hook allows us to track state in a function component.
+   - useEffect: Handles side effects like fetching data, directly manipulating the DOM, or setting up subscriptions.
+   - useContext: Accesses context values.
+   - useReducer: Manages complex state logic (like a more powerful version of useState).
+   - useCallback: Memoizes functions to prevent unnecessary re-renders.
+   - useMemo: Memoizes expensive calculations to optimize performance.
+   - useRef: Directly accesses and manipulates DOM elements.